Learning Task-Agnostic Motifs to Capture the Continuous Nature of Animal Behavior: Motif-based Continuous Dynamics (MCD) Discovery

 \subsection{Reward Recovery}

-After estimating \( u(t) \) as the skill weights, we can further infer \( w(t) \) in the linearized reward model \( r(s,a,t) = \phi(s,a)^\top w(t) \) as $w(t) = u(t) - \gamma \int V(s', t)\, \mu(s')\, q(s')\,\mathrm{d}s'$, where \( V(s, t) = \log \sum_a \exp Q(s,a,t) \).
+After estimating \( u(t) \) as the motif weights for policy construction, we can further infer \( w(t) \) for reward representation \( r(s,a,t) = \phi(s,a)^\top w(t) \) as $w(t) = u(t) - \gamma \int V(s', t)\, \mu(s')\, q(s')\,\mathrm{d}s'$, where \( V(s, t) = \log \sum_a \exp Q(s,a,t) \).
 This allows us to recover the time-varying reward function $r(s,a,t)$ used by animals.
-Recovering the internal reward function aligns with the goals of inverse reinforcement learning (IRL) \cite{ziebart2008maximum}, where both the policy and underlying reward are inferred.
-In the context of animal behavior~\cite{ke2025inverse, ashwood2022dynamic, zhu2023m}, identifying such rewards offers insight into the internal motivations driving behavior and provides a window into animal cognition and decision-making processes.
-Since \( V(s, t) \) can be easily computed in closed form in discrete settings, we validate our method by visualizing the inferred rewards in the first two experiments, where the state-action space is finite.
+Recovering the internal reward function aligns with the goals of inverse reinforcement learning (IRL) \citep{ziebart2008maximum}.
+In the context of animal behavior~\citep{ke2025inverse, zhu2023multi, ashwood2022dynamic}, identifying such rewards offers insight into the internal motivations driving behavior and provides a window into animal decision-making processes.
+Since \( V(s, t) \) can only be easily computed in closed form in discrete and finite settings, we validate our method by visualizing the inferred rewards in the first two experiments.